Dango772/Object-detection-with-faster-rcnn/README.md

 # Object-detection-with-faster-rcnn
-For workshop of Bar camp songkhla
+For workshop of Bar camp songkhla.